A novel Mortar Method Integration using Radial Basis Functions: Discrete form of the mortar method

-In this work, multiplier basis functions $\varphi_i(x)$ are standard polynomials, hence $D$ is a classical mass matrix evaluated at the slave interface.
-Other choices, as well as general criteria to construct appropriate set of multipliers can be found in the literature \cite{belgacem1999mortar,wohlmuth2001iterative}, with the most notable alternative being the family of \textit{dual Lagrange multipliers} \cite{wohlmuth2000mortar,puso20043d}.
-The computation of $M$ instead poses the real challenge for the mortar method, since it requires the integration of functions defined on different meshes.
-We introduce the interpolation operator $E$ between the master and slave side
+If the Lagrange multiplier basis functions $\psi_i(x)$ are standard polynomials, then $D$ is a classical mass matrix evaluated at the slave interface.
+Other choices, as well as general criteria to construct an appropriate set of multipliers, can be found in the literature \cite{belgacem1999mortar,wohlmuth2001iterative}, with the most notable alternative represented by the family of \textit{dual Lagrange multipliers} \cite{wohlmuth2000mortar,puso20043d,flemisch2007stable,popp2010dual,popp2012dual}.
+By introducing the interpolation operator $E$ between the master and slave side